 A while back I had a young couple come to our shop with a 2014 Ford Focus with low mileage, which her husband had purchased from a salvage yard.
 With a new baby on the way he thought it would be a great car for his family, since it had all the new safety features.
 The price was right since it was a salvage title, but he was assured that any damage had been repaired properly.

 Very few people bother to have a vehicle checked out before they buy it.
 They are smitten by either a great price or the words of assurance that nothing is wrong, only to find out afterwards that they purchased a money pit.
-Before you buy spend the money to check out the vehicle.
+Before you purchase a vehicle, spend the money to check it out first.
 It may save you a fortune plus you will have peace of mind.